ActuallyMadhav-A/IB-CS-SL_IA/README.md

 # IB CS SL_IA
- IA Project to meet the requirement for IB IA.
+ IA Project to meet the requirement for IB CS SL IA.